 Many of us have causes we may donate to throughout our lifetime to help charities with their immediate needs.
 Legacy giving, however, is a little different.
 Donations usually are the answer to the question: “how can I help today?”
 Legacy gifts are the answer to: “how would I like to be remembered?”

-Willful is proud to say we’ve enabled over 7,000 legacy gifts directed to charities in wills since our launch.
-Cash gifts alone have totalled to over $30 million.
+Willful is proud to say we’ve enabled over 4,400 cash gifts directed to charities in wills since our launch, totalling over $65 million.

 What is a legacy gift?